kiwi0fruit/open-fonts/libertinus/README.md

 Adapt GFS Porson (OFL) and MathJax Computer Modern (OFL) - use Porson's "curls".
 CM Greek lowercase letters look ideal for math (also worth taking regular and italic Υ and Ω from CM).
 But I think it's better to stick closer to GFS Porson design to have a distinct look from CM (but it's a harder way).

 I also suggest to fix:
-* regular μ, ν, γ - adapt from [Noto Serif](https://fonts.google.com/specimen/Noto+Serif)/Droid Serif (Apache License v.2),
+* regular μ, ν, γ - adapt from [Noto Serif](https://fonts.google.com/specimen/Noto+Serif)/Droid Serif (OFL),
 * regular semibold μ - adapt from Noto Serif,
 * regular bold μ, ν - adapt from Noto Serif,
 * regular ψ - adapt from [Gentum Basic](https://fontlibrary.org/ru/font/gentium)/[Gentum Plus](https://fontlibrary.org/ru/font/gentium-plus) (OFL).

 * [ ] [Fix Cyrillic](https://github.com/khaledhosny/libertinus/issues/74).
 Cyrillic doesn't have bold italic.
 Cyrillic semibold italic is only slanted instead of real italic.
-PT Astra Serif (OFL) and Noto Serif/Droid Serif (Apache License v.2) bold italic can be adapted to Libertinus Serif:
+PT Astra Serif (OFL) and Noto Serif (OFL) bold italic can be adapted to Libertinus Serif:

 * Bold italic ж and л should be adapted from Noto Serif:
     * fix л like Libertinus bold r,